bagder/uncurled/people/insulting.md

 make blunt tools, language barriers and more).
-Do not be surprised to read insults and insinuations about not knowing what you are doing even if you have worked on the project for ten years and this bug reporter tried it for the first time yesterday...
+Do not be surprised to read insults and insinuations about not knowing what you are doing even if you have worked on the project for ten years and this bug reporter tried it for the first time yesterday.
 One of the hardest things to do as a maintainer is to bite your tongue and answer politely and friendly.
 You will not gain any bonus points nor any new friends by lowering yourself to the attacker's level and (try to) deliver insults back.